 The fourth in a series of clinical experiences providing supervised direct patient contact in appropriate patient care facilities in and out of hospitals.
 Includes but not limited to patient care units such as the Emergency Department, Critical Care units, Pediatric, Labor and Delivery, Operating Room and Trauma Centers.
-One credit course, may be repeated as necessary, Lab: 3 hours per week.
-Total 48 hours
+One credit course, may be repeated as necessary.
+Lab: 3 hours per week.
+Total 48 hours pital advanced life support units.
+One credit course, may be repeated as necessary.
+Lab: 3 hours per week.
+Total 48 hours.